icons8/lunacy-docs/docs/text.md

 For this:

 1. Select a text layer and click **Text** on the menu bar or left-click over a text layer to invoke the context menu.
 2. On the displayed menu, select **Convert to Outlines**.
-Lunacy will convert letters into a group of vector shapes, which will appear in the **Objects** panel.
+Lunacy will convert letters into a group of vector shapes, which will appear in the Layer List.

 Alternatively, you can use the `Ctrl+Shift+O`/`⌘ Shift O` shortcut.